Age verification on X – how does it work and do you need to do it?

 X's ID Verification policy states "ID Verification is available globally for X Premium" and doesn't make reference to age verification for non-subscribing users.

-Despite this, some users on Reddit are saying that two types of ID are required, even after purchasing X Premium.
-Another user reported that the ID verification systems are "offline."
+Despite this, some UK users on Reddit said in July 2025 that two types of ID are required, even after purchasing X Premium.
+Another user reported that the ID verification systems were "offline."

 A Reddit user in Spain said even after verifying their ID and subscribing to X Premium, they are still receiving the "due to local laws" message.

-This implies that, at the time of writing, anyone who fails the "highly reliable signals" part of X age verification is unable to verify their age at all.
+This implied that anyone who fails the "highly reliable signals" part of X age verification was unable to verify their age at all.
+It's unclear if these p[problems are still persisting.

 Screenshots of Reddit users warning about X's age verification systems